zixingjiang/ndi_ots_ros2/README.md

     # install the ros2_control packages we just built
     # we will use them to build PoseBroadcaster later
     source install/setup.bash

+    # build PoseBroadcaster
+    colcon build --packages-select pose_broadcaster
     ```
-3. **Build and source the workspace**.
-Now we can build the driver and the [PoseBroadcaster](https://github.com/ros-controls/ros2_controllers/tree/master/pose_broadcaster).
+4. **Build and source the workspace**.
+Now we can build the driver.
     ```bash
     colcon build --packages-select \
         ndi_bringup \
         ndi_description \
-        ndi_hardware \
+        ndi_hardware
-        pose_broadcaster

     source install/setup.bash
     ```
-4. **Connect to NDI optical tracking system and bringup the driver**.
+5. **Connect to NDI optical tracking system and bringup the driver**.
 Connect the NDI system with your PC through Ethernet.
 The `ndi_bringup` package contains the launch file for a polaris vega system with two trackers loaded (tracker_1: 8700339.rom, tracker_2: 8700340.rom).
 You can start the driver with the following command.
 Remainder: you should replace `<you_ndi_ip>` with your setup.
    ```bash
    ros2 launch ndi_bringup polaris_vega.launch.py ip:=<your_ndi_ip> gui:=true
    ```